Februarysn0w/Spider3DSTools/README.md

 Compile with "gcc -o browserify browserify.c" on your computer.
 Then convert any spider ROP payload to JS string with "browserify LoadCode.dat" (as an example).

+## ROP exploit index.html

+Modified version which eliminates the need of frame.html, any server-side and to run Browserify each time you compiled the code.
+Also loads ROP payload directly from the WEB-server as a .dat file specified as a first HTTP GET parameter.
+The second HTTP GET parameter will substitute first filename inside the ROP code. e.x. http://hostname/index.html?LoadCode.dat&newcode.bin or http://hostname/index.html?VCInject.dat&gbc/newrom.gbc

 ## On spider ROP payloads